A sculpture student works on a hanging candelabra

 Margot Becker in her studio during MFA Open Studios

 Every full-time, in-residence MFA student making satisfactory academic progress is provided a private studio in which to work.
-The program’s graduate studios are located just south of CCA’s San Francisco campus in the Dogpatch neighborhood, home to a vibrant network of artist spaces and cultural institutions.
-The Dogpatch graduate complex is home to the graduate program and features individual studios, installation and critique spaces, communal meeting areas, and a wide range of manual and digital tools to support work and creative growth in all artistic forms.
-All studio assignments require a signed studio contract and deposit.
+The program’s graduate studios are located on the third and fourth floors of Hooper Tower.
+The studios are home to the graduate program and feature reserved space for critiques, a shared kitchen, a small lounge, and a resource hub for quick access to hand tools for installation to support work and creative growth in all artistic forms.

 Note: Studio space is provided to dual-degree students in MFA Fine Arts and MA Visual & Critical Studies for four continuous semesters and one summer session in the first two years of their studies.
 In their third and final year, dual-degree students are eligible for shared studio space (typically, two students per studio) for their two remaining consecutive semesters, if space is available.